mihirkelkar/website/csvapione.md

 }
 ```

-Each CSV file struct has attributes like its
+Each CSV file structure has attributes like its
 * Headers
 * A unique datafilekey that I generate
-* the number of columns
+* The number of columns
-* the number of rows
+* The number of rows
-* the actual content of each row of this file.
+* The actual content of each row of this file.

 Now let's try and read a CSV file and convert it to the struct representation above.
-We can use the standard csv reader package available for golang and read the contents of the file into a variable called `lines`.
-The csv reader's `ReadAll`function returns a `[][]string` and it fits the representation of lines in the struct above well.
+We can use the standard csv reader package for golang and read the contents of the file into a variable called `lines`.
+The csv reader's `ReadAll` function returns a `[][]string`

 ```
 package csvprocessor